 The Midnight Sky

-The Earth has hit its breaking point, and catastrophic disaster is about to occur.
+The Earth has hit its breaking point, and a catastrophic disaster is about to occur.
 As a result, everyone has to be evacuated to the only livable area in the galaxy, one of Jupiter’s moons.
 Augustine, who is terminally sick, decides his services would be better used staying on Earth.
 He positions himself for the end.
 After days of pointless existence, Augustine decides to try and reach out to the galaxy via his radio to see if he can be of assistance.

-Augustine Lofthouse is a brilliant scientist who discovers a planet called K-23 when he is younger that has the potential to be habitable by humans.
-Flash forward to 2049 we see Augustine as a much older man and the world is ending with most humans leaving earth but Augustine stays.
 Augustine is a loner, he is quiet, and he’s a pretty big drinker but that is partly because he is dying.
 Sully is one of the crew members of the spacecraft Aether that is currently returning to Earth from K-23 after a two-year mission to see if humans could live there.
 Sully runs the communication part of the ship and we learn that she is an optimist, kind, clever and we also learn she is pregnant.

 Oh boy.
 What an amazing movie.
 Now, before this review starts, I’d like to mention that this movie is dystopian and has a very bleak outcome for the human race.
 But because of this tone and atmosphere, this movie delivers a strong story between the destroyed Earth and the Aether Mission.